UbiquityDotNET/Llvm.Libs/ReadMe.md

 additional comments on the [automated build](#automated_build) below)

 ## Building the packages in this repo
+The build relieas on powershell scripts to handle most of the operations of building the libraries

 ### General requirements
 There are some general steps that are required to successfully build the interop NuGet package and a couple of different ways to go about completing them.